penguinissus/bogos-binted/DETAILS.md

-copy of the photos printed text copy of the bogos binted text cutscecne from text to human's room? or something of that sort scene of human getting sucked up by a spaceship scene of the inside of a spaceship and the human is gonna be talking inside that room cutscene of ufo landing on planet bg with planet exterior cutscene of alien and human walking into a market fruitstall background alien and human walking through market groceryStore background at some staples looking store you looking through the circular window, and all the aliens are waving you goodbye Some sort of "the end and credits"
+copy of the photos printed text copy of the bogos binted text cutscecne from text to human's room? or something of that sort (isometric) scene of human getting sucked up by a spaceship scene of the inside of a spaceship and the human is gonna be talking inside that room (isometric) cutscene of ufo landing on planet bg with planet exterior cutscene of alien and human walking into a market (isometric) fruitstall background alien and human walking through market groceryStore background (isometric) at some staples looking store (isometric) you looking through the circular window, and all the aliens are waving you goodbye Some sort of "the end and credits"

 List of characters:
+human talkingLeft
-human talking
+human talkingRight
+alien respondingLeft
+alien respondingRight
-alien responding
+alien talkingLeft
-alien talking
+alien talkingRight
+human respondingLeft
+human respondingRight
-human responding
+human idleLeft
-human idle
+human idleRight
+alien idleLeft
-alien idle
+alien idleRight
+marketAlien talkingLeft
-marketAlien talking
+marketAlien talkingRight
 marketAlien handingApple
+marketAlien idleLeft
-marketAlien idle
+marketAlien idleRight
 alien withApple
+groceryAlien talkingLeft
-groceryAlien talking
+groceryAlien talkingRight
 groceryAlien handingCoke
 alien withCoke
+groceryAlien idleLeft
-groceryAlien idle
+groceryAlien idleRight
+photoAlien talkingLeft
-photoAlien talking
+photoAlien talkingRight